-The Electronic Power Steering system on your vehicle contains a self-diagnostic feature that will illuminate the malfunction indicator light (MIL) if it detects a problem, when this indicator flashes, please contact your dealer.
+The Electronic Power Steering system on your vehicle contains a self-diagnostic feature that will illuminate the malfunction indicator light (MIL) if it detects a problem.
 In normal operation, the EPS indicator will be on after the ignition switch is turned to ON, but EPS will not work.
 When the engine is started, the EPS indicator will be off and the EPS starts to function.